top of page

 The blue route, compared to some of its competitors, focuses on the south side of Hyde Park exclusively.
 This can be an advantage because buses often get caught in traffic when circling the entirety of Hyde Park.
 The Blue route has key interchanging points at Hyde Park and Marble Arch.

 Pro tip: A notable advantage City Sightseeing London offers over its competitors is the direct connection from the London Eye to the British Museum through the Green route.
-No other company provides direct buses from this stop to the British Museum.
+No other company provides direct double decker tour buses from this stop to the British Museum.

 Timetable: